CS350C-SP25/hdl-mem-subsystem/README.md

 We integrate with the LSU and with the LLC independently.
 Would like extra credit for that.
 Additionally, we also run with the full system integration, though that has limited success.
 Use `make l1d_lsu` to run the L1d with LSU testbench, and `make l1d_llc` for the L1d with LLC testbench.
 Both should function correctly.
+Note that the ready valid protocol is used.

 ## Load/Store Unit